 A lot of my clients depend on the Public Service Loan Forgiveness program (PSLF).
 They’re making life and career decisions based on it existing.
 After all, receiving tax free loan forgiveness after 10 years of income driven payments is pretty awesome.
 There’s been a veritable freak out online and on Twitter about the latest PSLF lawsuit involving several borrowers who were incorrectly told they were eligible for the PSLF program.
+However, a recent court ruling In February 2019 might make three of the four borrowers PSLF eligible after all.
+Anyone depending on the future of PSLF should feel good about these lawsuits and their results.

 Why are People Suing the Dept of Education Over PSLF?